-This first evening, let’s head down to Gandria: A small, steep town tucked around the lake shore hidden from Lugano, it’s accessible only to those who can walk.
-There is one parking lot high above the town, but I prefer the walk high above the lake shore.
-For the first few minutes we walk past luxury mansions, usually veiled in the silence of loneliness as the occupants are rarely in residence.
+This first evening, let’s head down to Gandria: A small, steep town tucked around the lakeshore hidden from Lugano, it’s accessible only to those who can walk.
+There is one parking lot high above the town, but I prefer the walk high above the lakeshore.
+For the first few minutes, we walk past luxury mansions, usually veiled in the silence of loneliness as the occupants are rarely in residence.
 We pass a parking area and enter a narrow stone pathway that takes us past the back door of a few stucco homes, eventually giving way to steep cliffs to our left and a steep drop to the lake below on our right.
-The forest grows thick here despite the rocky cliff, but if we take this walk early enough in the evening we’ll see countless lizards sunning themselves along the stone path or cliff face; we may even glimpse a sunning snake, though they are usually quick to disappear into the underbrush knowing it’s too dense in there to be pursued.
+The forest grows thick here despite the rocky cliff, but if we take this walk early enough in the evening, we’ll see countless lizards sunning themselves along the stone path or cliff face; we may even glimpse a sunning snake, though they are usually quick to disappear into the underbrush.
 We come at last to the village of Gandria, a labyrinth of stone houses and arched passageways, where swallows can be found nesting, and a postcard in the making at every turn with a picture perfect atmosphere.
 The restaurant we choose engulfs the stone path, with the building on one side and the covered terrace on the edge of the lake (or out over the lake) on the other.
 We order our meal (Italian, of course), complete with a bottle of local wine, and watch the shadows of the mountain grow steeper, swallowing the glittering lake as it climbs the forested Italian mountains across the invisible, watery border between the two countries.